wlh30/Modeling-Project_group-25/README.md

 ### Training Data

-* **Source of training data**: GWU Blackboard, email  'mrwehumbiza@gwu.edu', 'dzhao22@gwu.edu', 'jinni.yang@gwu.edu', or 'saloni.sharma@gwu.edu' for more information
+* **Source of training data**: GWU Blackboard, email  'mrwehumbiza@gwu.edu', 'dzhao22@gwu.edu', 'jinni.yang02@gmail.com', or 'sharmasaloni987@gmail.com' for more information
 * **How training data was divided into training and validation data**: 50% training, 25% validation, 25% test
 * **Number of rows in training and validation data**:
   * Training rows: 15,000